vercre/vc/docs/src/stability/support-tiers.md

 # Support Tiers

-Vercre recognises three distinct tiers of platform and feature support.
+Credibil recognises three distinct tiers of platform and feature support.
 Each tier identifies the level of support that should be provided for a given platform or feature.

 The description of these tiers are inspired by the Rust compiler's [support tiers for